CS-Unit2-Flex/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+    My initial thought was that it would be 1000, but I forgot that there friendships are bi-directional, so I need to halve the 1000 for a total of 500

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+    Each time I ran my test I got somewhere between 99.2% and 99.8%

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?
+    I probably wouldn't have expected this before starting this project, but now that I think about it, it sortof makes sense.
+That being said...
+I would have expected more isolated groups since there was an average of 5 friends per person.
+So I expected that there would be more "close and personal" friends.

+    If this is entirely non-indicative of real life, then maybe adding physical proximity or interests or something along those lines to the solution?
+This way there's a possibility of having smaller/more isolated groups of people.
+Not entirely sure, though.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?